 Season ticket conditions

 This information is to help you get the most from your Season Ticket.
 It does not affect your statutory rights, or replace, form part of, or modify in any way, the relating to Season Tickets.
-A copy of the 'National Rail Conditions of Carriage' is available from staffed ticket offices.
+A copy of the 'National Rail Conditions of Travel' is available from staffed ticket offices.

 Using your Season Ticket

 - You can use your Season Ticket up to and including its expiry date for any number of journeys between the stations and/or within the zone(s) shown on it at any time of day.
 It may be used at intermediate stations, and on any permitted route, unless a route or any other restrictions are specified on the ticket.
 Details are available where these tickets are issued.